nikitavoloboev/data/docs/looking-back/2022/2022-november.md

 Anyway, had all this on my mind so good to have it in writing and see what will change next month, maybe I get enough money and visit a doctor and fix some health issues I have that distract me from properly coding / doing things.

 Oh yea I forgot about one thing with regards to perfect look backs.
 It would be amazing to be able to specify a block of text as private so it won't get published but still be inline with your public notes.
-Like ones I am wring now.
+Like ones I am writing now.
 So as example I can add this as I write.

 ```
 Walked a lot with Rachel.
 She is so cute.
 Love her a lot.